 Your Fiancé(e) Isn’t Helping Out

 One of the most common wedding planning problems that a lot of couples face is that one person isn’t helping the other.
 To be honest, both of you probably aren’t passionate, or excited about ALL parts of the planning process.
 Maybe one of you is, and that’s great!
-If you aren’t there is still a way to make sure everything gets done without one of you feeling overwhelmed or unsupported.
+But if not, there is still a way to make sure everything gets done.

 Solution: Figure out what makes each of you excited in the planning process.
 Once you have a conversation and know what the other person is passionate about you can divide and concur the list as a team.
 You should be planning your wedding together, isn’t that what a marriage is all about?